MLGlobalHealth/phyloSI-RakaiAgeGender/scripts_for_confidential_data/README.md

 Additional operations guarantee that the date of first positive is successive to the date of last negative.

 The script `get_sample_collection_dates_and_randomize.R` extracts the dates of collection for each sequenced blood sample.
 As the these data may be confidential, two versions are generated.
-The summary of the original data is stored in `confidential_data/sequences_collection_dates.rds`.
+The summary of the original data is stored on the HPC at `sequences_collection_dates.rds`.
 A randomized version is instead stored in `data/sequences_collection_dates_randomized.rds`.
 Here, the visit dates are modified adding a random number of days between -$.25*365$ and $.25*365$.

 ### Execution